ahmedmshazly/cat-herder/README.md

 ## Working with kitty and kitty.c

 ### Understanding kitty
-`kitty` is a custom executable we use in our pipeline—it's a sort of simulated `cat` command that interacts with the data piped through our process setup.
+`kitty` is a custom executable we use in our pipeline, it's a sort of simulated `cat` command that interacts with the data piped through our process setup.
 It's quirky because it only works with stdin and stdout, and it's pretty picky about its environment and open file descriptors.

 ### Getting kitty
 If you don't already have the `kitty` executable, you'll have to ask for it, it is specifically crafted for this project, and is part of university resources that can't be public.